burmjohn/FPVC_map/README.md

-# fpvc
+#
-fpvc Slack community member map
+S3FPV Member Map

-Add yourself to the map here: http://kernelsndrs.github.io/FPVC_map
+Add yourself to the map here: http://burmjohn.github.io/S3FPV_Map

-See the results here: http://kernelsndrs.github.io/FPVC_map/results/
+This is a modified version of a [@kernelsndrs](https://github.com/kernelsndrs/FPVC_map) joint.
 This is a modified version of a [@dmofot](https://github.com/dmofot/) joint.
 This is a modified version of a [@vtcraghead](https://github.com/wboykinm/) joint.